CERT Happy Valley

 Do CERTs work with other first responders?

 CERT training promotes a partnering effort between emergency services and the people that they serve.
 The goal is for emergency personnel to train members of neighborhoods, community organizations, or workplaces in basic response skills.
-CERT members are then integrated into the emergency response capability for their area.
-If a disastrous event overwhelms or delays the community’s professional response, CERT members can assist others by applying the basic response and organizational skills that they learned during training.
+CERT volunteers are then integrated into the emergency response capability for their area.
+If a disastrous event overwhelms or delays the community’s professional response, CERT volunteers can assist others by applying the basic response and organizational skills that they learned during training.
 These skills can help save and sustain lives following a disaster until help arrives.

-Are their ongoing CERT activities?
+Are there ongoing CERT activities?